BennyHummm/GTA-Online-Cayo-Perico-Changes/README.md

 Automatic upload of changes between Cayo Perico 0_0_en.json(old) and 0_0_en.json(New)

 The bot is a WIP.
-Changes will be publish here if any are detected
+Changes will be published here if any are detected

 Organized by dates: